 How Much Hail Damage to Replace Roof?
-(Pictures)
+(Protect Your Roof Shingles)

-A hail storm can wreak havoc on your property, particularly your roof.
-From minor dings to significant structural damage, hail can compromise the integrity of your roof, leaving you vulnerable to:
+A hail storm can wreak havoc on your property, particularly causing significant roof damage.
+From minor dings to more severe structural damage, hail can compromise the integrity of your roof, leaving you vulnerable to:

 Knowing how to identify hail damage, understand its severity, and decide whether to repair or replace your roof is crucial for safeguarding your home and finances.
 In this comprehensive guide, we’ll delve into the signs of hail damage, its potential dangers, the distinction between repairs and replacements, the threshold for roof replacement, and the associated costs.